abrhim/home-markupds/warranties.md

 ## Interior
 1. Trim boards underneath the dishwasher are falling off.
-2. Trim boards in many places are cut weird... @Elyssa fix this.
+2. Baseboard trim underneath cabinets are not cut to fit each other.
+In Master bathroom and kitchen.
-3. Trim baords have paint on them in marked places.
+3. Trim boards in both bathrooms have wall paint on them.
 4.